 330 Enterprise Development (3-15:3-15:0) Prepares students for enterprise development in diverse environments by examining the spectrum of sociocultural, organizational, behavioral, strategic, and management factors that impact enterprise creation.
 Instructional method is interactive, using case studies, scenarios, role playing, guest speakers, and student-driven semester projects to link theory to practice.

-333 The Nature of Mathematics (3:3:0) Prerequisites: performance on the Math Placement Exam equivalent to the requirements for entrance to math; or successful completion of the algebra program within the mathematics learning center; or any mathematics course that fulfills the universityÕs general education requirement in quantitative reasoning and permission of instructor.
-May be taken even after credit for Math 106 (or its equivalent) has been received.
+333 The Nature of Mathematics (3:3:0) Prerequisites: performance on Math Placement Exam equivalent to requirements for entrance to math, successful completion of algebra program in mathematics learning center, or any mathematics course that fulfills university's general education requirement in quantitative reasoning; and permission of instructor.
+May be taken even after credit for MATH 106 or equivalent has been received.
 Sections include theoretical framework, historical context, connections with some other disciplines, and current issues.
 The sections are illustrated with selected mathematics topics (more advanced algebra and geometry plus introductions to set theory, probability, calculus, and number theory) Student presentations (in pairs) on what they have read and learned in mathematics, and result of optional experiential learning component of the course.
 Enrollment in NCLC 395 Experiential Learning is optional for at least 1 credit.

 336 Wealth, Power, and Values (3-15:3-15:0) Investigates political, economic, social, industrial, and diplomatic sources of wealth, values, and power at the end of the 18th, 19th, and 20th centuries.
 Includes lecture, discussion, debate, and experiential learning, with emphasis on individual research projects.